dart-lang/sdk/runtime/vm/service/service.md

   // The name of this library.
   string name;

-  // The url of this library.
+  // The uri of this library.
-  string url;
+  string uri;
 }
 ```